dsdanielpark/Bard-API/README.md

 ## License
 - [MIT](https://opensource.org/license/mit/)
-Belongs to Google AI's Bard license.
+- Belongs to Google AI's Bard license.
+- The code is licensed under the MIT License.
+- But retained under Google Bard's license policy in the future.
+- The author is not involved in legal responsibility, please refer to the bottom of the readme.
-Just give me and [them](https://github.com/acheong08/Bard) a star.
+- Just give me and [them](https://github.com/acheong08/Bard) a star.

 ## Bugs and Issues